The Barri Gòtic has some of the oldest and most traditional shops in the city. Here we share some of our favorites...

 Sombrerería Obach, C/Call, 2

 Since 1924 Sombrerería Obach has been covering the hat needs of the people of Barcelona.
 An iconic shop on a busy corner in the Barri Gòtic, Sombrerería Obach harks back to the days when your outfit simply wasn't complete without a hat and still has a wide variety to choose from.
-Whether you just want a woollen hat to keep out the winter chill or are fancying something smarter, a fedora perhaps, or a straw Panama to shade yourself from the Barcelona midday sun, Sombrerería Obach has it all.
-The days may be gone where you could enjoy a Cuban cigar whilst leisurely perusing the collection but the old fashioned feel and wide variety on offer makes it well worth a trip.
+Whether you just want a woolen hat to keep out the winter chill or are fancying something smarter, a fedora perhaps, or a straw Panama to shade yourself from the Barcelona midday sun, Sombrerería Obach has it all.
+The days may be gone where you could enjoy a Cuban cigar whilst leisurely perusing the collection but the old fashioned feel and a wide variety on offer make it well worth a trip.

 La Manual Aspargatera, C/ Avinyó 7